Victims Family: History

 In 1984, Victims Family played their first show at the Kennilworth Recreation Center in Petaluma, California, where they later opened for Faith No More and Suicidal Tendencies.
 In summer 1985, the band made their first U.S. tour, which they booked themselves by mailing out a cassette demo.
 They played with NOFX in Albuquerque and challenged Tales of Terror to a drinking contest in Dallas.
 Also that year, they opened for the Dead Kennedys, Descendents and Social Unrest at the Novato Theater, where they first caught the attention of Jello Biafra.
 In 1986, they opened for the Butthole Surfers and Camper Van Beethoven at Mabuhay Gardens in San Francisco, and recorded their first album, Voltage and Violets, for Ruth Schwartz's Mordam Records, and regularly played The Farm and Club Foot in San Francisco.
 1986 was also the year they played at a pizza parlor in Oakland with Nomeansno, beginning a long friendship between the two bands.

 In 1987, they barely completed a tour of the United States and missed their dates in Canada after being banned from that country for one year.
 Highlights included playing with Capitol Punishment in Fresno and Scratch Acid in Dallas.
 A second album, Things I Hate To Admit, was recorded in 1988 at Prairie Sun Studio in Cotati, California.

 In 1988, they began their friendship with Primus, with whom they shared the stage many times in the years to follow.

 In 1989, they were invited by Konkurrent, a record label in Amsterdam, for a European tour.
 VrMeer had left the band to raise a family, so Eric Strand was recruited as drummer.
 The band embarked on a five-week tour of Europe with Snuff from London supporting them.
 Highlights included helping to break down the Berlin Wall and being strip searched in Norway.
 After returning from Europe, Strand was replaced by the roadie Tim Solyan who continued to drum for Victims Family throughout the height of their touring days.

 Their third album, White Bread Blues, produced by the Nomeansno drummer John Wright, followed in 1990 and was received on a much wider critical and commercial scale than their earlier albums.
-It included the song "'Caged Bird", which reached No. 6 on the Dutch national radio charts.
+It included the song "'Caged Bird", which reached No. 16 on the Dutch VPRO radio charts.
 Around this time, Mr. Bungle and Green Day, then little known acts, often opened for Victims Family.
 Also in 1990, they supported Tad and Nirvana on the midwest leg of their cross-country tour.
 Numerous tours of the US and Europe cemented the group's reputation as an incendiary live act.
 Their fourth album, The Germ, released in 1992 and also produced by John Wright, was their first for Alternative Tentacles Records.
 The band's schedule began to take its toll, and in 1992 they took a break.